MartinStokholm/NGK_Repo/jour1/handin/exer3.md

 $$ [SYC, ACK] - [ACK] = 0.701 - 0.698 = 0.002705304 $$

- The 3 way handskae is allso cool, and illustatrede with the SYN from us, the SYN, ACK from AU, and our ACK to AU.
+ The three way handshake is also cool, and illustrated with the SYN from us, the SYN, ACK from AU, and our ACK to AU.

 Confirming that we are speaking with AU